soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 $\eta$ is the learning rate.

+#### Step 3:-

+We can apply K-L divergence over the learned distribution $P_{x, y} (\theta)$ to see how much the changing of the weights , changes the output of the neural net.

+Therefore,

+$KL(P(y; \theta) \mid\mid  P(y ; \theta + d)) \sim  \frac{1}{2}  d^{T} F d$

+This represents the changes in the gradient direction to 1 , because we are moving down the gradient , but changing the output if the weights as little as possible.

+$d$ is a dimensional weight vector which  is a  $d * d$ matrix.
+Therefore, it can be used to fix huge dimensions as was our goal.

+The Natural gradient descent can be defined as:-

+$\nabla ^{'}.h  = F^{-1} \nabla h(\theta)$

+Therefore, for a Natural gradient descent optimizer from eq (1) will be:

+$\theta_{t+1} = \theta_t - \eta F^{-1}  \nabla h(\theta_t)$ [[13]](https://www.google.com/url?q=https%3A%2F%2Farxiv.org%2Fpdf%2F2405.13817)

+and this is the Update rule.

+Where F will be,

+$F = -E_{P_{(x,y)}}[H\ log_{P_{(x,y)|\theta)}}]$

+It is still a bit computationally expensive to implement NGD, but it provides us with a path to harness uncertainty in a gaussian distribution and reduce high dimensionality ( n^d).
+Solving the computational cost at every epoch needs to be the goal and thus we consider more sophisticated optimizers, which can easily coverge in highly oscillating systems.

+## **Beyond softmax**

+The role of softmax in DL is to convert a vector of logits into probability distributions.
+Softmax allows for the temperature parametre $\theta$ to adjust the probability.

+One limitation of the softmax function is that whenever there is an out-of-distribution input, it can mess up the probability.
+A higher logit can disrupt the probability distribution and thus hinder the sharpness of decisions made by a NN during inference time.
+This issue becomes more pronounced as the problem size increases with time.

+[This](https://arxiv.org/pdf/2410.01104) paper provides  an approach where the authors attempt to adjust the temperature parametre to control the entropy of input coefficients.
+Adaptive temperature increases the sharpness of decisions made by the NN.

+A theoretical limitation of softmax is that  sharpness diminishes as more items are added.

+One way to remedy such an issue would be to use the logits of the "prior distribution".
+We can come up with stochastic methods to sample those use $argmax$ to branch out $n$ -samples.
+When dimensionality of said samples are  high, a variance in entropy can be calculated to repurpose unused logits that were causing problems for larger distributions.
+[This](https://github.com/Pleias/Quest-Best-Tokens/blob/main/New%20physics%20of%20LLM.pdf) Github repo seems closest to that analysis.

+I will see if I can work out the math for it.

 ## **Free Energy Systems**

 We can extend this thought process to  a probabilistic  system/ model where the prior distribution  not only remains intact, but there is a way to minimize the upper limit to the divergence.
 In the previous example, we were capping off the learning rate between  $\epsilon_k = \epsilon > 0$